aldryn/aldryn-docs/docs/tutorial/commandline/local_project_setup.rst

     In this case you have two options:

-    * go back to the site on the Control Panel and login, then issue ``aldryn project pull db`` locally and try again
+    * go back to the site on the Control Panel and log in, then issue ``aldryn project pull db`` locally and try again
     * select **Create user** to set up an admin user locally